KKAMLESH286/KKAMLESH286/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a flutter developer at Dozzbee Technologies Private Limited.
-- 🌱 I’m currently learning React JS as front end development framework
+- 🌱 I’m currently learning .NET core as back end development framework
 - 👯 I’m looking to collaborate on web development based projects.
-- 🤔 I’m looking for help with React JS and Flutter.
+- 🤔 I’m looking for help with .NET Core and Flutter.
 - 💬 Ask me about Flutter,  Web scrapping and automation using python.

 - 📫 How to reach me: